-With the best exercise bikes, you can get in a heart-pumping cardio workout that burn calories — even while performing other tasks, like working from home, watching TV, playing video games, reading or even calling into a Zoom meeting.
+The best exercise bikes give you a heart-pumping cardio workout that burns calories — even while performing other tasks, like working from home, watching TV, playing video games, reading or even calling into a Zoom meeting.
 You can find an exercise bike to target your specific needs.
 For instance, if you have knee or back problems, a recumbent bike is a great option.
 Other bikes come with moving handles to tone your arms.

 Some exercise bikes are built to fold up and roll away for people who live in small spaces.
+Many have smart features that can connect to best fitness trackers.
 And of course, there’s an exercise bike for every budget, so you can cycle at home no matter your price point — whether you can afford an expensive machine or you’re looking for good value.

 Here are our recommendations for the best exercise bikes for staying fit at home.
 And be sure to check out our picks for the best treadmills and